royceanton/VOBHS-Algo-trading-strategy/README.md

-# VOBHS Algorithmic Trading Strategy
+# Volatility Oscillator Algorithmic Trading Strategy
 An implementation and backtest analysis of VOBHS algorithmic trading strategy using NumPy, Pandas and Backtesting using Backtesting.py

 The original video for this trading strategy using manual indicators on tradingview was found on this [youtube video](https://www.youtube.com/watch?v=wtB4fHM-IxM), claiming to be a highly profitable strategy.
 The complete strategy has been implemented on python recreating the indicators and automating the strategy.